I know I haven't written about my impressions of St. Petersburg yet.

 the main drag, laying in wait, popping out when least expected to leave

 you awestruck and marveling in the passionate love affair between people

 and their religion.
 While many of the churches look like any other

 Baroque temples of devotion I have seen in places like Austria, Germany,

 France, Britain, etc, with only a slight hint of Orthodox flourishes,

 there is one which stands out against the Western cityscape.
 The

-Cathedral of the Savor of Spilled.
+Cathedral of the Savior of Spilled.
 With its truly Eastern aesthetic, the

 spiral domes, and almost Byzantine-like mosaics both inside and out, it